Crescent City (novel series)

-Crescent City is a fantasy book series by Sarah J. Maas, author of the A Court of Thorns and Roses series.
-Crescent City follows Bryce Quinlan, a half-fae, half-human girl and her life on Midgard.
-As of January 2024, the series includes three books, House of Earth and Blood, House of Sky and Breath, and House of Flame and Shadow.
+Crescent City is a fantasy romance book series by American author Sarah J. Maas, that follows Bryce Quinlan, a half-fae, half-human girl and her life on Midgard.
+The first book in the series, House of Earth and Blood, was released March 2020.
+The series centers on Bryce as she teams up with fallen angel Hunt Athalar as they confront murders, uncover secrets, and engage in high-stakes political maneuvering.

+As of April 2026, the series includes three books, House of Earth and Blood, House of Sky and Breath, and House of Flame and Shadow.
 There will be a fourth book added to the series; however, an official date has not been announced.